alhazmy13/DemoWatchOS/README.md

 # DemoWatchOS
-Demo for communication between a watchOS and iOS app using `WCSession`
+Demo project for communication between a watchOS and iOS app using `WCSession`